Liozou/OOPSLA-18-Julia-Overview-Artifact/README.md

 ```julia
 Pkg.test("PackageName")
 ```
-This will generate four different files in the `logs` folder of your home Julia directory:
+This will generate four different files in the `logs` folder of your Julia directory:
 - `PackageName.log` is the raw log, whose structure has been described in the last paragraph.
 - `dyns/PackageName.dyn` is the parsed version of the log.
-- `static/PackageName.static` contains all the methods accessible by the Julia funtime during the tests, regrouped by the function they refine.
+- `static/PackageName.static` contains all the methods accessible by the Julia runtime during the tests, regrouped by the function they refine.
 This information is essentially static, but it is completed by the number of calls and the number of specializations that happened during the tests, which are dynamic values.
 - `unk/PackageName.unk` contains the name of the functions that were reported in the log but not in the preceding files.
 They are not true methods: rather, they are builtin Julia functions that cannot be overloaded.
 As such, they are out of the scope of our study (they represent less than 10 functions in total).

 The last three files are Julia file, which can be imported in Julia with